Vector35/binaryninja-api/docs/getting-started.md

 Linear view is a hybrid view between a graph-based disassembly window and the raw hex view.
 It lists the entire binary's memory in a linear fashion and is especially useful when trying to find sections of a binary that were not properly identified as code or even just examining data.

 Linear view is most commonly used for identifying and adding type information for unknown data.
-To this end,
+To this end, as you scroll, you'll see data and code interspersed.
+Much like the graph view, you can turn on and off addresses via the command palette `Show Address` or the `Options` menu in the lower right.
+Many other [option](#view-options) are also available.

 ### Function List